 The attraction of Goa is not only in its swaying palms, extensive stretches of white sandy terrain and sparkling water; the charm lies in the very spirit that this tropical paradise resonates with.
 No wonder, it attracts more than two million tourists every year.
 Goa tourism does not thrive on its balmy beaches alone; there are many historical landmarks in and around Goa that account for a big tourist draw too.
 Tourists can visit the Abyss Marine Aquarium, Alorna Fort, Amthane Dam, Anjunem Dam, Arvalam Waterfalls, Ruins of the Colvale Fortress and San Jacinto Island, among others.

-Being a solitary Portuguese outpost in India for well over 500 years has left behind ample influence of the colonial rule in every nook and corner of Goa; from the crumbling architecture to the fusion cuisine to the laid-back, languid lifestyle, which the people of Goa have branded their own.
+Being a solitary Portuguese outpost in India for well over 500 years has left behind ample influence of the colonial rule in every nook and corner; from the crumbling architecture to the fusion cuisine to the laid-back, languid lifestyle, which the people of Goa have branded their own.